tmonck/todo-rest/readme.md

 ### For the sake of simplicity:

-The functionality below is considered out of scope for this particular exercise, and should be left out in order to reduce clutter.
+The functionality below is considered out of scope for this particular exercise, and should be omitted in order to reduce clutter.

- - Todos should be stored in memory only (no database interaction)
+ - Do not require authorization
- - Error handling or other logging should be omitted or kept to a bare minimum
+ - Do not perform data validation
- - Data validation should be omitted or kept to a bare minimum
+ - Do not include logging
- - No authorization should be required
+ - Do not persist todos to a database or other permanent storage (just store them in memory)

 ### For the sake of consistency: